 The National Sea Grant Program has a long tradition of increasing environmental literacy through formal educational structures: that is, schools.

 TURTLE EDUCATION OUTREACH INTERNSHIP (Fall Intersession, 12/1/16 – 2/28/17).
-Si Yu’us ma’åse to all of you who applied by the November 15 deadline!
-This internally managed internship is open to Guam Community College and UOG students.
-The intern team will learn about occupations related to science, natural resource use, and education, with a final project culminating in the delivery of ten classroom presentations in Guam’s public schools.
-(Downloadable files here: UOGSG Turtle Education Internship Flyer_Wntr 2016, Turtle Education Outreach Internship_Wntr 2016, Turtle Education Outreach Internship Application_2016)
+This internally managed internship was open to Guam Community College and UOG students.
+The intern team learned about occupations related to science, natural resource use, and education, with a final project culminating in the delivery of ten classroom presentations in Guam’s public schools.
+(Downloadable file here: Turtle Education Outreach Internship Application_2016)

 For educators who are interested in developing Guam Department of Education (GDOE) service learning opportunities, we work most closely with the Guam Nature Alliance in order to help coordinate and deliver a quality educational experience.
 Teachers should contact us as far in advance as possible to explore service learning options.

 Right now UOG Sea Grant faculty and staff do not regularly present in classrooms.
-However, we can provide referrals for high quality guest speakers about topics such as watersheds, invasive species, and careers within the marine industries.
+However, we may able to accommodate requests based on availability.

 In part modeled on the Navigating Change Education Program, UOG Sea Grant has two lesson plans and supplemental classroom visual aids about the Mariana Islands.
 Educators can contact us to get laminated card sets and posters for classroom use.